MetaMask/metamask-docs/snaps/reference/rpc-api.md

 Calling this method displays a notification in MetaMask or natively in the browser.
 The notification type and content are determined by the method's parameters.
 See above for their meaning and format.

+This generic notifications interface can be used by any snap with the notifications permission.
+A short notification text can be triggered by a snap for actionable or time-sensitive information.

 #### Example